 Common Sources of Chronic Hand Pain

-Our Atlanta Orthopedic Doctors treat a wide range of hand conditions caused by personal injuries, natural aging, and degenerative issues.
+Our Orthopedic Doctors treat a wide range of hand conditions caused by personal injuries, natural aging, and degenerative issues.
 A few of the most common sources of chronic hand pain are:

 Carpal Tunnel Syndrome

 Carpal tunnel describes the small pathway that exists through the carpal bones, which make up both wrists and the beginning portion of your hands.
 Its purpose is meant to help provide feeling and function to your thumb, index, and middle fingers.
 For those who experience carpal tunnel syndrome, the nerves that run through their wrists have become compressed, causing a variety of sensations such as tingling and pain.

 Most hand fractures are the result of a slip and fall injury accident where the victim placed their hands in front of their body in an attempt to limit the impact.
 Fractures are easily identified as they cause significant inflammation, bruises, and potential deformities depending on the extent of the fall.

 For those who manage osteoarthritis, the cartilage that exists over the wrist or hand joints has eroded, which creates significant friction and pain.
 Rheumatoid arthritis is considered to be an autoimmune disorder that destroys hand tissue.
 Both conditions are painful and cause excessive swelling.

 AICA Orthopedics is Atlanta’s premier pain relief center managed by some of the most experienced medical specialists in the entire state.
 Our team is dedicated to diagnosing and treating chronic hand pain using a variety of solutions that include:

 - Physical therapy